cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

     :language: sql
     :dburl: /_static/textbook.sqlite3

-    Write a query to list books for which we have editions information:
+    Write a query to list books for which we have editions information.
     ~~~~

 .. reveal:: subqueries_self_test_in_1_hint